Culture Guidelines

 Do you support arts journalism and criticism?

-Through the Joyce Foundation’s Journalism program area, we welcome proposals that seek to (a) expand the body of arts journalism and criticism, centering the work of artists of color or (b) support early-career development and pipelines for art journalists and critics of color.
+Through the Joyce Foundation’s Journalism program area, we welcome proposals that seek to (a) expand the body of arts journalism and criticism, centering the work of artists of color or (b) support art journalists and critics of color.

 CREATIVE ORGANIZATIONS

-What is the operating size of organizations you fund?
+What is the operating size of the organizations you fund?

-While we don’t have strict requirements for applicants’ budget sizes, we tend to fund arts organizations of color (see definition above) whose operating budgets range from under $300K to $2.5M.
+While we don’t have strict requirements for applicants’ budget sizes, we tend to fund arts organizations of color (see definition above) whose operating budgets range from $250K to $2.5M.

 What do you look for in organizations applying for support under your Creative Organizations focus area?

 First, organizations applying for support under our Creative Organizations focus area should self-identify as an “organization of color” (see definition above).
-Second, we prioritize funding for organizations that demonstrate the following:
+In addition to the characteristic listed above in the guidelines, we prioritize funding for organizations that also demonstrate the following:

-- Artistic excellence and creative depth and complexity at consistently high levels
+• Artistic depth and complexity at consistently high levels

 CREATIVE INDIVIDUALS